 I hope you enjoyed these videos and found them helpful.
 The best thing about these movements is that they are very low impact and can be added into your weekly training without affecting your swim, bike, run sessions in a negative way.

 I would like to thank my pilates instructor Britt Connors for agreeing to take these videos and talk about the movements.
-Britt has a home studio in Concord, MA and also has a studio in Winchester, MA If you’d like to get in touch with her for a session let me know.
+Britt has a home studio in Concord, MA and also has a studio in Winchester, MA If you’d like to get in touch with her for a session let me know or check this for Pilates Mat Classes.